OCA/crm/event_project/README.rst

 * First step, create a project template.
 * Second step, indicate in to task of template the previous days to begin task.
 * And Last step, create a new event and select project template.
-Automatically, will be create a new related project with event.
+It will then create automatically a new project related with the event.

 Credits
 =======